kugurerdem/rugu.dev/content/english/blog/mark-scroll-positions.md

 #### 3) Deciding on how to implement the jump functionality.

 Deciding how to implement the jump functionality was challenging.
-I could have simply saved the `window.pageYOffset` value when the user clicked "Mark" and used that value with `window.scrollTo(0, offset)` when the user clicked "Jump" (like [Scrroll In](https://chromewebstore.google.com/detail/scrroll-in/cjgjbjogfodppempgdlppgefojbcmjom) does).
+I could have simply saved the `window.pageYOffset` value when the user clicks "Mark" and uses that value with `window.scrollTo(0, offset)` when the user clicks "Jump" (like [Scrroll In](https://chromewebstore.google.com/detail/scrroll-in/cjgjbjogfodppempgdlppgefojbcmjom) does).
 However, this would fail if the user resized the page or if the author